 Hair loss may not be life threatening.
 But it does have many negative affects on our behaviour and life.
 The uncertainty whether you will follow the family trait.
 When hair loss starts how long will it take to go bald.
 The thought of going bald is a big fear for many men.
 It´s considered a sign of getting old.
 Often before your time.
 The loss of looks and appeal to others maybe.
 Also, personally a loss of self confidence.
 How we project ourselves to others.

-A big problem is, regardless how experience you are.
+A big problem is, regardless how experienced you are.
 Hair loss is unpredictable.
-Yes, experience helps a great deal.
+Yes, experience helps to diagnose a great deal.
 Assessing the age and current hair loss pattern of the individual.
 Then looking at the family history.
 Before diagnosing the potential hair loss pattern.
 Including how long it will take to go bald.
 The problem is, the reality is often different.
 This can be seen with brothers.
 One maintaining a decent head of hair well in to their adulthood.
 Whilst their sibling suffering an advanced hair loss pattern before the age of 30.
 While one guy loses some hair but stays the same for several years, another guy loses all of his in only five years.

 WHY ARE YOU LOSING YOUR HAIR?